Supporting community projects

 United States

-City of Mesa and Mesa Public Schools, Gilbert Public Schools, and Queen Creek USD school districts
+City of Mesa and Mesa Public Schools, Higley Unified Schools District, Gilbert Public Schools, and Queen Creek Unified Schools.

 Huntsville Data Center (Alabama)